dgroomes/react-playground/README.md

     some code.
 See this StackOverflow answer for some background: <https://stackoverflow.com/a/53218452>.
   * DONE Emulate the Github Content API when running locally
   * DONE Show content listing in the UI under "Additional Content"
-  * Filter items under "Additional Content" to only `.md` files and directories
+  * IN PROGRESS Filter items under "Additional Content" to only `.md` files and directories
   * When `.md` files are clicked under "Additional Content", the fragment should change to that file and the content should be loaded under the "markdown" element
 * Use `async`.
 It's cool (read: modern) but how do I use it?